nectima/nectima-style-guide/README.md

 This workflow requires a little more time at the beginning of a project, but speeds up the process significantly later on.
 Plus having a dedicated page as a component reference enforces consistency and prevents developers from unecessarily restyling components.

 ### Naming
+Filenames should be in English and all (lowercase) kebab-case for all stylesheets (`my-style-sheet.scss`).
+If the stylesheet is intended to be used as a partial it should be prefixed by an underscore (`_partial-stylesheet.scss`).

-All class names should be in English and written in all (lowercase) kebab-case across the entire project.
+All selector names should be in English and all (lowercase) kebab-case across the entire project.
 The only exception to this rule is when it is necessary to override existing styling by third-party libraries.

 ```css
 // GOOD